chochain/tensorForth/README.md

-## tensorForth - eForth does tensor, implemented in CUDA.
+## tensorForth - eForth does tensor calculus, implemented in CUDA.
 * Forth VMs that support tensor calculus and dynamic parallelism

 ### Why?